 Marie-Claire stared at him.

-Could it possibly be? it must be him she thought.
+Could it possibly be? she blinked. it must be him she thought.

 The thought made her shiver.
 He looked so familiar, and one eye was brownish and the other green, the way she remembered from her girlhood.